 Intela AI will integrate Anodot into their workflow to look for data anomalies and monitor their proprietary machine learning algorithms, ensuring that models function as designed over time and lowering the risks associated with AI-based data operations.

 Intela AI CEO Asa Cox says, "Intela is incredibly excited to be partnering with Anodot.

-"We already have a significant interest in Anodot from banks, insurance companies and other corporates running their own data centres.
+"We already have a significant interest in Anodot from banks, insurance companies and other corporates running their own data centers.
 It an exciting time for AI in New Zealand," he concluded.

 Intela aims to help organisations make better decisions, operate more efficiently and provide better customer experiences.